 Residents Maintain Autonomy

-This metric measures the percentage of long-term patients that required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and continence.
+Measures the percentage of long-term patients who required additional assistance with activities of daily living over time.
+ADL's include activities such as taking medications and taking a bath.
+Some experts believe that this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile